theuggla/lysande-jekyll-theme/README.md

     $ gem install lysande

+### From GitHub

+Make sure you have Jekyll installed.
+Fork this repository, pull it down on your computer, and start changing away in the files you want changed.
+It comes with all you need for a fully working site.

 ## Usage

 The theme comes with four layouts: default, post, projects and blog.
 It includes a header, footer and a global